 PUCT Docket 38023.

+Based on review of new construction EULs claimed by Oncor and CenterPoint during the PY 2019 and 2020 weighted by energy savings.

+Ibid.

 State-funded buildings are required to submit SECO compliance forms as part of the NC/renovation process.
 Buildings that submit SECO compliance forms are considered state-funded and must meet the provisions of ASHRAE 90.1-2013 rather than IECC 2015.
 Previous tables in this section present the alternative compliance values where they are encountered in the codes.

-A “Lighting Controls” lighting measure group is also used in the tracking data summary, but it is only used to report savings for rebated, eligible lighting controls.
-The savings for lighting systems with non-eligible lighting controls should use the relevant lamp type lighting measure group.

 https://comptroller.texas.gov/programs/seco/code/state-funded.php.
 All state-funded agencies and institutions of higher education must comply with all errata sheets, as published by the ASHRAE Standard committee, so applicable values may differ from those shown in the tables as Errata are issued.

 Williams, Alison, Atkinson, Barbara, Barbesi, Karina, and Rubinstein, Francis, “A Meta-Analysis of Energy Savings from Lighting Controls in Commercial Buildings”.
 Lawrence Berkeley National Laboratory.
 September 2011.
 Table 6, p.
 14. Weighted average by number of “reviewed” and “non-reviewed” papers.